-When my friend and I decided to go on a road trip in Iceland for my birthday, it was important for us to plan the journey in advance, as we were going to explore a part of the island without a car.
+When my friend and I decided to go on a road trip in Iceland for my birthday, it was important for us to plan the journey in advance, as we were going to explore parts of the island without a car.

 I must admit that the country is well disserved by public transportation.
 Above you can find the official Icelandic transport map from the Public Transport Iceland website.
-This website was very useful as well as the Strateo website focusing on the buses routes and schedules.
+This website, as well as the Straeto website which focuses on the buses routes and schedules, was very useful.

-Indeed, we were exploring the island in April, considered the beginning of spring.
-Therefore the bus schedule is quite restricted due to bad weather causing some roads to still be closed.
-Meaning: some days, the car was our only option, and hitchhiking was our solution.
+Indeed, we were exploring the island in April, which is locally considered to be the beginning of spring.
+And so, consequentially, due to road closures as a result of bad weather, the bus schedule faces some disruption.
+This all meant that some days, the car was our only option, and we landed on hitchhiking as our solution.

-We started our adventure from Rekjavik, intending to travel on the North West coast up towards Olafsvik.
+We started our adventure in Reykjavik, intending to travel on the North West coast up towards Olafsvik.
 Our first step was to to leave Kex Hostel for the main train station in order to find the bus 15 to take us to Artùn.

-After that, we waited a couple of minutes for the bus 57 to drive us to Borgarnes through the wonderful Icelandic landscape: This bus was driving once that day.
+After that, we waited a few minutes for the bus 57 to drive us to Borgarnes through yet more incredible Icelandic scenery: This bus was driving only once that day.

-Once we arrived in Borgarnes, we went to the closest supermarket to get some food before hitting the road and raising our thumbs.
-The weather was enjoyable, and the traffic quite dense, I had a good feeling about this first ever hitchhiking experience: 119 kilometers to go!
+Once we arrived in Borgarnes, we went to the closest supermarket to stock up on some food before hitting the road and raising our thumbs.
+The weather was very pleasant, and the traffic quite dense, I had a good feeling about this first ever hitchhiking experience: 119 kilometers to go!